 Obviously expanding systems are ones that most often do work.
 Or if you prefer mechanical work is generally done onto a system by allowing the expansion of a neigbouring higher pressure system.
 From a mechanical perspective such systems can be deemed useful systems.
-Here on Earth useful expanding systems lose work onto the surrounding atmosphere, thus we now begin to understand Lord Kelvin’s statement in its simplest context i.e. without the need of entropy nor the consideration an ensemble of particles.
+Here on Earth useful expanding systems lose work onto the surrounding atmosphere (lost work), thus we now begin to understand Lord Kelvin’s statement in its simplest context i.e. without the need of entropy nor the consideration an ensemble of particles.

 The above was intially discussed in my 2015 paper titled “Second law and lost work” Published in Physics Essays: See my papers.
 It all bodes the question do isothermal entropy alway increasing arguments even apply?
 All we can say at this point is that statisical thermodynamics is in dire need of a rethink!
-Note "isothermal entropy alway increasing in isolated systems" forms the basis of 20th century accepted interpretation of the second law, a concept that not knowing was likened to not knowing Shakespear by C.P.
+Note "isothermal entropy alway increasing in isolated systems" forms the basis of 20th century accepted interpretation of the second law, a concept that not knowing has been likened to not knowing Shakespear, by C.P.
 Snow.

 However there is more to this.
 Consider how an engineer contemplates the second law?
 An engineer might say that: “the second law states that it is not possible to convert all of the heat (or thermal energy) into work in some continuous process.”
 If you heat a gaseous system, then energy must go into the heating of the gas.
 As I point out in my 2011 paper (3), kinetic theory tells us that you cannot use all this energy to do work.

 In order to understand just think of the kinetic energy (Ek) of a N molecule ideal monatomic gas as given by kinetic theory: